TheNerdlist/nerdlist/README.md

 We think we're so smart.
 Pun requests welcome!
 Apologies for the profanity; anecdotally these passwords are in use.
-I'll order the profane ones at the bottom.